amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 ---

-In this post we are going to explore non-linear structures like trees and graphs.
-We are going to cover their main applications and commong aplications.
+In this post, we are going to explore non-linear data structures like graphs.
+We are going to cover the central concepts and typical applications.

-You are probably using programs every day that uses graphs and trees.
+You are probably using programs that use graphs (and trees).
 Let's say for instance that you want to know the shortest path between your workplace and home you can use graph algorithms to get the answer!
 We are going to explore this and other fun challenges.

 <!-- more -->

-In the previous post we explore linear data structures like arrays, linked lists, stacks and so on.
+In the previous post, we explore linear data structures like arrays, linked lists, sets, stacks and so on.
 This post builds on top of what we learned.

 # Graphs Basics